 Prenatal Cardiac Care During Pregnancy

 If your obstetrician detects an abnormality during a routine ultrasound, he or she may refer you for further testing.
-At Children’s National, we use the most advanced fetal diagnostic imaging to capture detailed images of your child’s heart, including:
+At Children’s National, we use the most advanced prenatal diagnostic imaging to capture detailed images of your child’s heart, including:

 - Fetal Echocardiography, an ultrasound of the heart, helps us diagnose and manage prenatal heart conditions such as congenital heart disease, arrhythmias and congestive heart failure.
 Because we use the most advanced equipment and techniques, it is possible to identify defects as early as 12 weeks gestation.